labsterx/startupwatch-app/README.md

 Startup Watch
 =========

-Startup Watch is a mobile app that provides information on startup companies around the world, including startup company profiles, startup job search etc. The information is provided by [AngelList](https://angel.co).
+Startup Watch is a mobile app with information on startup companies and startup jobs around the world.
+With this app you can view new startup listings and search for startups by location and market type.
+You can also view new startup job openings and search for jobs by location.

-This app is an HTML5 hybrid app developed using the [Ionic Framework](http://ionicframework.com/), which is optimized for AngularJS.
+This app is an HTML5 hybrid app written in JavaScript, developed with AngularJS and the Ionic framework.
 The data source for this app is the [AngelList API](https://angel.co/api).

+You can download the Android version of this app from the [Google Play Store](https://play.google.com/store/apps/details?id=com.labsterx.app.startupwatch).

+This app can also be tried out using web browers by serving the source code under the www directory on a web server.

+The official website for this app is at: [http://www.labsterx.com/projects/startup-watch/](http://www.labsterx.com/projects/startup-watch/).

 Installation
 --------------